 When it comes to network scanning, you may think of those very costly commercial products that not much people can afford.
 But it’s not necessary to have such a beast to accomplish a simple job such as finding out the open ports on the computers on the same local network.
 There are free yet powerful network scanner tools made just for that purpose.
 Let’s check out some of them.

-With Advanced IP Scanner, you can scan hundreds of IP addresses simultaneously at high speed.
-The software scans ports of network computers and finds HTTP, HTTPS, FTP and shared folders, as well as their computer names and MAC addresses.
-Not only that, it also allows you to remote shutdown or wake up any PCs found on the network.
+With Advanced Port Scanner, you can scan hundreds of IP addresses simultaneously at high speed.
+The software scans ports of network computers and finds any open well-known TCP ports, as well as their computer names and MAC addresses.
+Not only that, it also allows you to remote shutdown or wakes up any PCs found on the network.

 PortScan & Stuff is a free portable network scanning tool that identifies all active devices on your network, showing all open ports and additional information like hostname, MAC address, HTTP, SMB, FTP, iSCSI, SMTP and SNMP services.
 For a large network, it uses up to 100 threads to speed up the performance.